microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 ![Mockup of InfoBar with no content in different Severity colors and icons for dark mode](images/Docked_ToolkitSeverityDark.png)

 ## Programmatic dismiss in info bar
 An info bar can be dismissed by the user via the close button or programmatically.
-If the notification is required to be in view until the status is resolved and you would like to remove the close button from view, you can set the ShowCloseButton property to false.
+If the notification is required to be in view until the status is resolved and you would like to remove the close button from view, you can set the IsCloseButtonVisible property to false.
-By default, the close button will appear as an 'X' and the ShowCloseButton property is therefore set to true.
+By default, the close button will appear as an 'X' and the IsCloseButtonVisible property is therefore set to true.

 XAML